federiva/ebay-category-id-mapper/README.md

 ### Prerequisites

-* This bot has been built on Ubuntu 18.04 using Python 3.7.5 and it has not been tested on other OSS.
+* This class has been written on Ubuntu 18.04 using Python 3.7.5 and it has not been tested on other OSS.
 * Dependencies used are listed in the requirements.txt file.
 * Data used is obtained from Ebay and sligthly modified for performance, memory and readability